harrisoncramer/harrisoncramer.me/src/markdown-pages/deploying-a-react-app-on-eks.md

 test-rs-6phnq   1/1     Terminating         0          5m46s
 test-rs-b5ptc   1/1     Running             0          5m46s
 test-rs-nh4pk   1/1     Running             0          5m46s
-test-rs-qsm9p   1/1     ContaineCreating    0          2m14s
+test-rs-qsm9p   1/1     ContainerCreating    0          2m14s
 ```

-Since the Replica Set manages the pods, if we delete the entire Replica Set, the pods will also be deleted.
-We can do this with the `k delete -f rs.yaml` command, but we won't right now.
+Deleting a Replica Set will delete all the pods that it manages.

 ## Debugging our application with port forwarding